-Amy Quan Barry, Lorraine Hansberry Professor of English (MFA: University of Michigan) is the author of the poetry collections Asylum, Controvertibles, Water Puppets, and Loose Strife, as well as the novels She Weeps Each Time You’re Born, We Ride Upon Sticks, which was awarded the American Library Association’s Alex Award, and the 2022 release When I’m Gone, Look for Me in the East.
+Amy Quan Barry, Lorraine Hansberry Professor of English, Director of the Wisconsin Institute for Creative Writing Fellowship Program (MFA: University of Michigan) is the author of the poetry collections Auction, Asylum, Controvertibles, Water Puppets, and Loose Strife, as well as the novels She Weeps Each Time You’re Born, We Ride Upon Sticks, which was awarded the American Library Association’s Alex Award, and the 2022 release When I’m Gone, Look for Me in the East.
 Barry is one of a select group of writers to receive NEA fellowships in both poetry and fiction.
 She is Forward Theater’s first ever Writer-in-Residence, and her first play production, The Mytilenean Debate, was staged in spring 2022.

 Ron Kuka, Program Coordinator, Faculty Associate (MFA: University of Iowa) has published short stories in the Iowa Journal of Literary Studies, Toyon, and Pavement magazines.
 His teaching has been recognized with the Chancellor’s Hilldale Award for Excellence in Teaching.
 He serves as Faculty Advisor of the undergraduate journal Madison Review and also helps coordinate the Oakhill Prison Humanities Project.